radioactive-labs/phlexi-field/README.md

 Phlexi::Field is a Ruby gem that provides base field components for the Phlexi ecosystem.
 It's designed to work with [Phlex](https://github.com/phlex-ruby/phlex), a framework for building view components in Ruby.

+## Design Philosophy & Purpose

+Phlexi::Field serves as the foundation for field rendering across multiple contexts in web applications.
+Unlike traditional form builders that focus solely on forms, Phlexi::Field creates a unified abstraction for working with fields that can be used for:

+- Form inputs
+- Read-only displays
+- Table columns
+- Any other UI context where object fields are presented

+It is designed around a **namespace-based architecture** that creates a hierarchical tree structure for complex object graphs, handling nested relationships and collections gracefully.

 ## Installation

 Add this line to your application's Gemfile: